 - 4.1 Payment Schedule.
 In consideration for the services to be provided, State shall pay according to the negotiated agreement for each SOWTO.
 When itemized cost proposals are allowed for in Tier Two, all travel will be in accordance with the State Travel Policy.
 Mileage (low rate), lodging and meals will be reimbursed at the current State rates per the State Travel Policy. http://doa.mt.gov/employee-travel - 4.2 Withholding of Payment.
-In addition to its other remedies under this Contract, at law, or in equity, State may withhold such payment to Contractor if Contractor has breached this Contract pending resolution of any dispute related to such breach, upon notification to Contractor prior to the due date for the payment of the related invoiced, reasonably describing the basis of such dispute.
+In addition to its other remedies under this Contract, at law, or in equity, State may withhold payments to Contractor if Contractor has breached this Contract.
 Such withholding may not be greater than, in the aggregate, 15% of the total value of the subject SOWTO or applicable contract. - 4.3 Payment Terms.
 Unless otherwise noted in the solicitation document, State has thirty (30) days to pay invoices, as allowed by 17-8-242, MCA.
-With the exception of 4.2 Withholding of Payment, if payment is not received within such period, Contractor may suspend or terminate the services upon thirty days written notice to State.
 Contractor shall provide banking information at the time of Contract execution in order to facilitate State's electronic funds transfer payments. - 4.4 Reference to Contract.
 The Contract number MUST appear on all invoices, packing lists, packages, and correspondence pertaining to the Contract.
 If the number is not provided, State is not obligated to pay the invoice.